Introduction

 What is Internationalization?

 Internationalization is the process of designing your app so that it can support various languages.
-It is also known as i18n.
+It's also known as i18n.

 What is Localization?